Skyscanner/backpack-react-native/CONTRIBUTING.md

 ### React component

-Use `npm run create-component` to create a new skeleton React component.
+Use `npm run create-component` to create a new skeleton React Native component.
 Once this is created, use existing components for code style inspiration.

 ## How to